CHERRY AND ALMOND POUND CAKE

-In picture on right: a jar of Italian Luxardo Maraschino cherries preserved in Marasca syrup.
+In picture above: a jar of Italian Luxardo Maraschino cherries preserved in Marasca syrup.

 Combine the flour and baking powder.
 Beat the softened butter and sugars until pale and fluffy.
 Add the eggs one at a time and beat until smooth.
 Beat in the almond essence.

 Stir in the ground almonds with the milk/cream and/or the alcohol.
-Stir in the flour and cherry mixture.
+Stir in the flour and baking powder mixture.

 Pour the batter in the prepared pan, smoothing out the surface.
 Evenly divide the cherries or cherry halves on top, pressing them ever so slightly to the surface (they will sink further during baking).

-Bake in the lower part of the oven at 170 °C for about 40 minutes or until a cake tester/toothpick inserted in the cakes comes out clean.
+Bake in the lower part of the oven at 170 °C for about 40 minutes or until a cake tester/toothpick inserted in the cake comes out clean.